 |– Low-income families with very little homebuying options

 The Texas Bootstrap Loan Program is one of the more distinctive first-time home buyer programs around the country.
 Rather than help you purchase a home, this offer quite literally has you build your own home.
-Within in the context of this program, your title will be an “owner-builder,” and you’re required to be under the supervision of a Nonprofit Owner-Builder Housing Provider, or NOHP, that’s certified by Texas.
+Within the context of this program, your title will be an “owner-builder.”
+You’re required to be under the supervision of a Nonprofit Owner-Builder Housing Provider, or NOHP, that is certified by Texas.
 The purpose of this relationship is to make sure you know what you’re doing and that you are following all laws.

-Should you enter this program, you’re required to do at least 65% of the labor associated with the building, as the NOHP, family members, friends and volunteers are allowed to fill the gap.
+Should you enter this program, you’re required to do at least 65% of the labor associated with the building.
+The NOHP, family members, friends and volunteers are allowed to fill the gap.
 Your total debt-to-income ratio can’t exceed 45%, and you have to have lived in Texas for at least six months before applying.
-As far as the funds that come from this program, the max is $45,000 on a 30-year, zero-interest term.
+The maximum benefit of the program is $45,000 on a 30-year, zero-interest term.
 However, you are not barred from seeking finances from other places as well.

 Texas Mortgage Credit Certificate Program